 The grey bottle is only used for two tests, so compared to the yellow one it’s fairly easy to remember!
 It is used for biochemistry tests requiring whole blood for analysis.

-TIPS FOR USE: the grey bottle needs to be inverted about 8 times to mix the sample with the fluoride and oxalate.
-Only a tiny amount of blood is required for a glucose, but for a lactate the bottle should ideally contain at least 1ml of blood.
-Venous glucose results are generally more accurate than finger prick BM tests, especially in hyperglycaemic patients, but can take a while to come back from the lab.
-If you need a blood glucose urgently then ask one of the nurses to do a BM for you on the ward.
+The grey bottle needs to be inverted about 8 times to mix the sample with the fluoride and oxalate.
+Only a tiny amount of blood is required for a glucose test, but to assess lactate levels the bottle should ideally contain at least 1ml of blood.
+Venous glucose results are generally more accurate than finger-prick capillary blood glucose tests, especially in hyperglycaemic patients, but can take a while to come back from the lab.
+If you require a blood glucose test urgently then kindly ask one of the nurses to perform a capillary blood glucose for you on the ward.
 Samples for venous lactate need to be sent to the lab immediately.
-Again, the results tend to take a while to come back, so if you’re desperate for a lactate see if you can get access to an ABG machine that does arterial lactates – these are often available in A+E or ITU, and take about 2 minutes to process.
+Again, the results tend to take a while to come back, so if you’re desperate to quickly assess a patient’s lactate level see if you can get access to an ABG machine that does arterial lactates – these are often available in A&E or ITU and take about 2 minutes to process.

 The red bottle is less common – it is used for biochemistry tests requiring serum which might be adversely affected by the separator gel used in the yellow bottle.